Sectarian Splits: The Irony Of Division In Religion-APPROVED

 Judaism: Jews have split into Orthodox, Conservative, Reform, and Reconstructionist.

-Islam: Islam is considered to have three main sects: Sunni, Shia, and the mystical branch of the Sufis.
-The Sunni-Shia split occurred due to a disagreement over who Muhammad’s successor should be, and Sufism further distinguished itself from these other two main sects by placing more emphasis on the unity of all religions, embracing many teachings from outside of Islam.
+Islam: Islam is considered to have three main religious divisions: Sunni, Shia, and the mystical branch of the Sufis.
+The Sunni-Shia sectarian splits occurred due to a disagreement over who Muhammad’s successor should be, and Sufism further distinguished itself from these other two main sects by placing more emphasis on the unity of all religions, embracing many teachings from outside of Islam.

-Taoism: Taoism has a complicated religious history, with the rise and fall of different schools of thought.
+Taoism: Taoism has a complicated historical religious schism, with the rise and fall of different schools of thought.
 Confucianism, although not defined by sects like these other religions, saw eight successors after Confucius’ death, each with their own interpretations of his teachings.

 Prophets’ Teachings vs. Sectarianism

 We should remember that our similarities outweigh our differences, especially when the differences are merely variations on the same religious teaching.
-This is what the prophets taught—that we are all one and should not let minor differences divide us.
+This is what the prophets taught—that we are all one and should not let minor things cause sectarian splits.
 Unfortunately, many of the priests who assumed leadership roles after the prophets’ passing have divided us, either due to their lack of vision, inability, or vested interests in political power.
 Understanding what religion believes in karma can provide a deeper insight into why these divisions occur and how they can be overcome through spiritual awareness and unity.

 Insights from Various Religions